-Bits Name Description [31:6] - Reserved, UNDEFINED, write as zero [5:4] rst_exit_state Reset exit state 00 Reset exit or entry is successful or not in reset state 01 Reset exit is unsuccessful or pending because of uncleared error status bits, idm_errstatus 10 Reset exit is unsuccessful or pending because of outstanding transactions 11 Reset exit is unsuccessful or pending because of both uncleared error status bits and outstanding transactions [3] write_received A 1 indicates that an active write transaction has occurred since the IDM entered the soft_reset state.
-This bit is cleared to zero on: Reentry to soft reset state Write 1 into bit 0 of IDM_RESET_CONTROL register when already in pending soft reset entry state, or soft reset active state.
-Re-exit from soft reset state Write 0 into bit 0 of IDM_RESET_CONTROL register when already in pending soft reset exit state.
-[2] read_received A 1 indicates that there has been an active read transaction since a write of 1 to reset_control.
-This bit is cleared to zero on: Reentry to soft reset state Write 1 into bit 0 of IDM_RESET_CONTROL register when already in pending soft reset entry state, or soft reset active state.Re-exit from soft reset state Write 0 into bit 0 of IDM_RESET_CONTROL register when already in pending soft reset exit state.
+Bits Name Description [31:6] - Reserved, UNDEFINED, write as zero [5:4] rst_exit_state Reset exit state 00 Reset exit or entry is successful or not in reset state 01 Reset exit is unsuccessful or pending because of uncleared error status bits, idm_errstatus 10 Reset exit is unsuccessful or pending because of outstanding transactions 11 Reset exit is unsuccessful or pending because of both uncleared error status bits and outstanding transactions [3] write_received A 1 indicates that an active Secure write transaction has occurred since the IDM entered the soft reset state.
+This bit is cleared to zero on: Reentry to soft reset state Write 1 to bit[0] of the IDM_RESET_CONTROL register when already in pending soft reset entry state, or soft reset active state.
+Re-exit from soft reset state Write 0 to bit[0] of the IDM_RESET_CONTROL register when already in pending soft reset exit state.
+[2] read_received A 1 indicates that there has been an active read transaction since a write of 1 to the IDM_RESET_CONTROL register.
+This bit is cleared to zero on: Reentry to soft reset state Write 1 to bit[0] of the IDM_RESET_CONTROL register when already in pending soft reset entry state, or soft reset active state.
+Re-exit from soft reset state Write 0 to bit[0] of the IDM_RESET_CONTROL register when already in pending soft reset exit state.
 [1] active_write Active write transactions A 1 indicates there is at least one write transaction currently in progress.
 [0] active_read Active read transactions A 1 indicates there is at least one read transaction currently in progress.